LytixChain/lytix/README.md

 [![Build Status](https://travis-ci.org/LytixChain/lytix.png)](https://travis-ci.org/LytixChain/lytix) [![GitHub tag](https://img.shields.io/github/tag/LytixChain/lytix.svg)](https://github.com/lytixchain/lytix/tree/v1.1.4)

 Lytix is an open source crypto-currency focused on fast private transactions with low transaction fees & low confirmations.
 It is currently under development and plans are to pull in Bitcoin's improvements for a PIVX clone.
-I am targeting a mid-January 2019 re-release of the coin.
+I am targeting a mid-Decmber 2018 re-release of the coin.

 If the date changes I will notify everyone.
 Please note that everyone that had a balance during the first release will get an airdrop on re-release plus some extra to cover the trouble and lost time during the first try.